irenenikk/parser-evaluation/README.md

-# The Stanford parser vs the Berkeley parser
+# Evaluating the Stanford PCFG parser against the Berkeley neural parser

-This project scripts used to compare the perforamance between two dependency parsers: The Stanford PCFG parser, and the Berkeley neural parser.
-This repository does not contain the parsers themselves.
+This project contains the scripts used to compare the perforamance between two dependency parsers: The Stanford PCFG parser, and the Berkeley neural parser.
+The repository does not contain the parsers themselves.

 ## Folder structure